 A persona is a pen portrait of a typical customer.
 Build empathy by recording customer goals, needs, motivations, and behaviours.
-By creating a rough persona (between three and five, not more) you have a clear understanding of who your customers are, to prevent you from ‘flying blind’ as you target their needs.
-Prioritise your personas to primary, secondary, and tertiary customers to get an accurate understanding of their unique needs.
+By creating a rough persona (between three and five, no more) you have a clear understanding of who your customers are, to prevent you from ‘flying blind’ as you target their needs.
+Prioritize your personas to primary, secondary, and tertiary customers to get an accurate understanding of their unique needs.

 Step three – Changing the type of work you do

-To understand the customer journey, you need to look beyond just your organisation or research.
+To understand the customer journey, you need to look beyond just your organization or research.
 It is more about changing the type of work that you do.
 The cool thing in contemporary businesses is to be digital.
 A growing number of customer interactions take place through digital.
-Consequently, it is easy for the work your organisation does to be all about digital, or for digital to become a standalone department.
+Consequently, it is easy for the work your organization does to be all about digital, or for digital to become a standalone department.

-However, research by the global market intelligence firm, IDC, indicates that 79% of people want human interactions to form a part of customer service.
+However, research by the global market intelligence firm, IDC indicates that 79% of people want human interactions to form a part of customer service.
 To this end, your journey map must encapsulate mapping the journey as it is today: a retrospective map and envisioning a point in the future: a prospective map?
 Your outcome from this process must address customer sentiments across digital platforms and human interactions.
 Get the balance right.
-Simply put, being on top of your game with customers is a deliberate undertaking for sure.
+Simply put being on top of your game with customers is a deliberate undertaking for sure.